 There are many reasons why armpits can smell.
 The most common is when your sweat comes into contact with the bacteria on your skin.
 Other causes include hormonal changes, hygiene, bromhidrosis, medications, environmental factors, and even certain foods.
 Whatever the reason, finding an effective deodorant is key to keeping the pungent pit smell at bay.

 Many deodorants on the market today contain chemicals or minerals such as aluminum, parabens, phthalates, talc, and sulfates.
-You may be concerned about the about potential health risks associated with such ingredients.
-Or you may simply prefer to use all natural products.
+You may be concerned about the potential health risks associated with such ingredients.
+Or you may simply prefer to use all-natural products.
 Either way, we’ve compiled a list of nine substitutes for deodorant to introduce into your hygiene routine.

 The most straightforward substitute for deodorant is an all-natural product.
 Instead of chemicals, all-natural deodorants contain ingredients like baking soda and essential oils to neutralize odor-causing bacteria.